Gabb4r/osed/README.md

 ## 7. Format String Specifier Attack
 Refer to chapters 11 & 12 of the EXP-301 syllabus.

-## 8. Stack Pivot
-Refer to chapter 12.3.2 of the EXP-301 syllabus.